herrerasean3/CSSI/README.md

 # This is my CSSI Repository
 ## New Info
 If you wear a sweater when it's really hot, does that make you a sweater?
+If you clean a vacuum cleaner, does that make you a vacuum cleaner?